tlfbrito/PhpUnitsOfMeasureBundle/README.md

 PHPUnitsOfMeasureBundle
 =======================

-The `PHPUnitsOfMeasureBundle` provides integration of the [php-units-of-measure](https://github.com/triplepoint/php-units-of-measure) library into the Symfony2 framework.
+The `PhpUnitsOfMeasureBundle` provides integration of the [php-units-of-measure](https://github.com/triplepoint/php-units-of-measure) library into the Symfony2 framework.

 ## Features: